History & Accomplishments

 - Dr. Julia Ponder named Executive Director of The Raptor Center.

-- The bald eagle was removed from the Endangered Species List, another milestone in endangered species management accomplished in no small part by the 30+ years of work in rehabilitation, informing of public policy, public education, and research conducted by The Raptor Center.
+- The bald eagle was removed from the Endangered Species List, in no small part by the 30+ years of work in rehabilitation, informing public policy, education, and research conducted by TRC.

-- Redig named Chair of Midwest Peregrine Society, responsible for continuing monitoring of the peregrine falcon population in the Midwest.
+- Dr. Redig named Chair of Midwest Peregrine Society, responsible for monitoring of the peregrine falcon population in the Midwest.

-- Funded by grant from LCCMR (Legislative Citizens Commission on Minnesota Resources), The Raptor Center developed tools for monitoring health data from wildlife.
+- Funded by grant from LCCMR (Legislative Citizens Commission on Minnesota Resources), TRC developed tools for monitoring health data from wildlife.

 - Duke Lecture Series inaugurated - lectureship endowed by William and Betty Holleman in memory of Dr. Gary Duke.

-- Spanish language program developed to expand reach of The Raptor Center's education programming
+- Spanish language program developed to expand education programming

-- Clinic equipment upgraded thanks to a challenge grant from the Katherine B Andersen Fund of the St. Paul Foundation.
-Among other clinic equipment, digital radiograph machine was acquired
+- Clinic equipment upgraded thanks to a grant from the Katherine B Andersen Fund of the St. Paul Foundation, including acquisition of a digital radiograph.

 2010 - present